How FICO Credit Scores Are Calculated

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO was developed by Fair Isaac and Company.
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO model was developed by Fair Isaac and Company.
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, all of the agencies use the following to calculate your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following in building your credit score:

-• Credit Card Balances - How many accounts do you hold?
+• Credit Card Balances - How many accounts do you carry?
 How much do you owe?

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-How can you improve your FICO score?
-Because the credit score is entirely based on your lifelong credit history, it's very hard to change it quickly.
-(Of course you can and should appeal incorrect items on your credit report.)
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+Because the score is entirely based on your lifelong credit history, it's very difficult to make a significant change in the number with quick fixes.
+(Of course you must have incorrect items removed from your credit report.)

-You can get a free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 The Elite Lending Team at Milestone Mortgage Corporation